 Currently, coaches from District Sports South and PH Sports Coaching are employed to run after school sports clubs and PH Sports run our breakfast club.

 Music plays an extremely important part of the life of the school.
 There is the opportunity to learn to play an orchestral instrument through Hampshire Music Service who can provide peripatetic brass, woodwind, keyboard, guitar and strings teachers.
 Our older children are given the opportunity to play in the Andover Area Ensembles run by Hampshire Music Service staff.

-In the Autumn term, residential opportunities are offered to all children in Years 5 and 6.
+In the summer term, residential opportunities are offered to all children in Years 5 and 6.
 Currently we use the PGL Education and Adventure Centres Osmington Bay (Dorset), Little Canada (Isle of Wight) and Liddington (Wiltshire).
 Children in Years 3 to 6 learn French.